PHYS 403 SOLID STATE PHYSICS

 Course Objective: The objective of this course is to teach the importance of solid state physics as well as the experimental know how that goes along with it.
 Solid state physics lies at the very foundation of the state-of-the-art semiconductor devices, and every student of physics should master it before graduation.
 An introduction is given to solid state topics such as crystal structure in the real space, the reciprocal space, phononic, and electronic dispersion diagrams.
 The students will also learn written and oral presentation skills.

 Learning Outcomes: The students are expected to learn relevant topics in solid state physics.
 They will also learn how to make effective presentations by presenting a topic of their choice on a related topic verbally and orally.

-Project Report and Presentation: Each student will be given a different crystal to identify.
-You will study this crystal using experimental analytical methods such as x-ray scattering, infrared absorption, photoluminescence, Raman scattering.
-You will analyze and present your results with the existing crsytallographic data.
+Project Report and Presentation: Each student will choose a different crystal to report and present.
+You will study this crystal’s literature on experimental analytical methods such as x-ray scattering, infrared absorption, photoluminescence, and Raman scattering.
+You will compile and present your results with the existing crystallographic data.
 You will find historic information about the crystal (i.e., who found it, named it).
-You will find out where in the world this crystal is mined, as well as the existence of this crystal in Turkey.
+You will find out where in the world this crystal is mined, as well as the existence of this crystal in Türkiye.
 Your presentation should consist of approximately 15 slides.
 As you will have 15 minutes, design your talk so that you will talk around one minute per page.
 You should spend a reasonable amount of time for preparing your presentation.
 All students taking this course are expected to participate in all of the presentations.
-Discuss your report and presentation with your instuctor.
+Discuss your report and presentation with your instructor.
 He will give you tips on how to prepare a good reports and presentations.
-Your report shoud be in the scientific format.
+Your report should be in the scientific format.
 It should include an introduction, and sections on measurements, analysis, discussion, conclusion, as well as references.

 Grading policy: Two midterm exams (25 % each), one final exam (25%), and presentation and report on a selected crystal (25%).
 The dates of the exams will be announced later.
 Makeup exams are very reluctantly given only with a university approved medical excuse, and if given, will always be harder then the original exams.
 Do not plan to take makeup exams.

-Introduction to Solid State Physics, Charles Kittel, Wiley (1996).
-ISBN:0-471-11181-3
+Recommended Book: Introduction to Solid State Physics, 8th Edition, Charles Kittel, University of California, Berkeley (2005)